 - I have also used glutathione’s precursor, N-acetyl-cysteine (NAC), with success.
 It may be used as a supplement to augment the production of glutathione, and may have antioxidant properties itself. (source)

 - Because some studies suggest that the long term use of glutathione may feed pathogenic bacteria, consider glutathione supplementation to achieve short term gut-healing goals.

 How to take glutamine as it’s found in nature

 Another option is to take glutamine with its co-factors.

 Glutamine is best and safest when found amidst the other amino acids around which it is found in nature.

 So … supplement with glutamine by consuming gelatin, in which case you will actually be consuming the healing glutamate/glutamic acid and, in turn, promoting healthy levels of glutathione production.

 Remember, too, that gelatin is most effective when consumed with its co-factors, whole food sources of protein and fat.

-Here is the grass-fed gelatin that I recommend.
-Collagen is also wonderful, and even easier to digest than gelatin.
+Collagen is also good, and for some easier to digest than gelatin.
 Stir collagen into hot or cold beverages.